lsst/obs_lsst/doc/lsst.obs.lsst/testing.rst

    repository.
--  To test calibrated data butler access, if data are available, the individual image, mask, and variance planes, can be zeroed and put into the repository using the appropriate ``butler.put`` call.
-This writes the files as tile compressed by default.
-You can use ``ingestCalibs.py`` to do this:
+-  To test calibrated data butler access, if data are available, the individual image, mask, and variance planes, can be zeroed and put into the repository using the appropriate ``butler.put`` call to the test butler repository.
+This writes the file as tile compressed by default.

+   Alternatively you can zero the file out and compress it using ``fpack`` and then use ``ingestCalibs.py`` to add it to the test repository:

    .. code-block:: bash

-      ingestCalibs.py ./data/input/fooCam --mode=copy --validity=99999 --output ./data/input/fooCam calibfile.fits
+      ingestCalibs.py ./data/input/fooCam --mode=copy --validity=99999 --output ./data/input/fooCam/CALIB calibfile.fits

 -  Copy one of the ``tests/test_cam.py`` files most closely related to your camera.
 You can include tests for processed data here but if you only